On the third largest prime divisor of an odd perfect number: Bounding

 Note that $2^{\frac{5}{12}}3^{\frac{7}{36}} = 1.6527 \cdots$, so a slightly weaker but cleaner version of this statement is that $abc < 2N^{\frac{11}{18}}$.

 Before we prove Theorem \ref{Easy abc bound} a few remarks on our tactics.
 We will have a few easy cases.
 The harder cases will involve obtaining a series of inequalities which are linear in $\log a$, $\log b$, $\log c$, and $\log N$.
 We will then take a linear combination of those inequalities to get the inequality from Theorem \ref{Easy abc bound}.
-The choices of coefficients for the linear combinations may appear to the reader have arisen with no motivation.
-However, they were obtained by performing linear programming on the dual of the system of linear inequalities to obtain optimal linear combinations to prove the best cost inequalities.
+The choices of coefficients for the linear combinations may appear to the reader as haven arisen with no motivation.
+However, they were obtained by performing linear programming on the dual of the system of linear inequalities.
+This linear programming then gives optimal linear combinations to prove the best cost inequalities.
 We'll also need to rewrite some of our earlier inequalities as linear combinations in this way.
 For the remainder of this section we will write $\alpha =\log a$, $\beta = \log b$, and $\gamma = \log c$.
-We have then the following inequalities:
+We then have the following inequalities.

-Acquaah and Konyagin's Inequality \ref{AK inequality} is equivalent to
+Acquaah and Konyagin's Inequality (\ref{AK inequality}) is equivalent to

-Similarly, inequality \ref{bc inequality from previous paper} is equivalent to
+Similarly, Inequality (\ref{bc inequality from previous paper}) is equivalent to

-Much of the proof of Theorem \ref{Easy abc bound} will be encapsulated in the following Lemma: \begin{lemma} If we have $a^3b^2c \leq 2N$ then \end{lemma} \begin{proof} Assume that we have $a^3b^2c \leq 2N$.
-Then using our earlier notation this is the same as We then add our inequalities as follows (with each equation's number in bold).
-We take + $\frac{1}{9}{\bf{\ref{AK log form}}} + \frac{1}{6}{\bf{\ref{log form of earlier bc inequality}}}$ + $\frac{1}{3}{\bf{\ref{R2 equation}}}$ which yields which is equivalent to the desired inequality. \end{proof}
+Much of the proof of Theorem \ref{Easy abc bound} will be encapsulated in the following Lemma. \begin{lemma} If we have $a^3b^2c \leq 2N$ then \end{lemma} \begin{proof} Assume that we have $a^3b^2c \leq 2N$.
+Then, using our earlier notation, this is the same as We then add our inequalities as follows (with each equation's number in bold).
+We take $\frac{1}{9}{\bf{\ref{AK log form}}} + \frac{1}{6}{\bf{\ref{log form of earlier bc inequality}}}$ + $\frac{1}{3}{\bf{\ref{R2 equation}}}$, which yields which is equivalent to the desired inequality. \end{proof}

 We are now ready to prove Theorem \ref{Easy abc bound}.